-From the deployment perspective, practical validation of quantum algorithms for power system operations is crucial for evaluating their feasibility, performance, and scalability in real-world applications.
-While theoretical advances in quantum optimization indicate great potential \cite{kaseb2024power}, testing under realistic operating environments is required to identify practical limitations and challenges.
-Hardware-in-the-loop (HIL) simulation is an effective approach for such evaluations because it can integrate physical hardware, such as quantum processors, with real-time power system simulations.
-HIL provides a controlled yet realistic testing environment in which quantum algorithms' performance, stability, and responsiveness can be systematically tested under dynamic settings, such as variable renewable energy generation, changing load demands, and grid disturbances (e.g., \cite{wagle2024real,wagle2023optimal}).

-In this context, a Quantum-in-the-Loop (QIL) framework, which integrates GQC with real-time power system simulations, has the potential to address complex optimization challenges in modern smart grids \cite{chanda2023}.
-For example, the QIL framework presented in \cite{chanda2023} emphasizes using quantum mechanics to enhance grid operations by processing inputs from numerous distributed sensors and controllers.
-However, as previously noted, GQC currently faces significant challenges, including noise and limited practical implementation \cite{Pareek2024}.
+While recent theoretical advances in PF analysis and OPF with AQC hardware indicate great potential~\cite{morstyn2022annealing}, their validation in real-time simulations remains essential to uncover practical limitations and implementation challenges.
+Hardware-in-the-loop (HIL) simulation is an effective approach for such validations, as it couples physical hardware, such as quantum or quantum-inspired processors, with real-time power system simulators.
+This setup provides a controlled yet realistic environment for systematically evaluating algorithmic performance, stability, and responsiveness under dynamic grid conditions, including variable renewable generation and fluctuating loads (e.g., \cite{wagle2024real,wagle2023optimal}).
+For example, a quantum-in-the-loop (QIL) framework that integrates GQC with real-time power system simulations is introduced in~\cite{chanda2023}, showing the potential to address complex optimization challenges in modern power systems and to enhance real-time decision-making by processing inputs from numerous distributed sensors and controllers.